 - Assist the deck department as needed with line handling and rigging of the ships gangway.
 Other deck duties may be required as assigned by the vessel master.

-- Maintain proper engineering logs as directed by the Director Marine Operations.
+- Maintain proper engineering logs as directed by the Port Engineer.
 This is to include the daily log, fuel and water logs, gray and black water logs, preventive maintenance records and machinery index.
-Assist the Director Marine Operations with development of the current vessel maintenance projects for the annual repair period.
+Assist the Port Engineer with development of the current ships maintenance projects for the annual repair period.

-- Minimum of 3-5 years in a marine engineering capacity is required.
+- 3-5 years in a marine engineering capacity is required.

-- Writing skills require the ability to write text designed to communicate technical information.
+- Strong writing skills with ability to communicate written technical information.

-- Interpersonal skills require the ability to often deal with situations where satisfactory resolution of issues must be achieved.
+- Interpersonal skills with ability to manage situations where satisfactory resolution of issues must be achieved.
 (Such as stateroom repairs)

-- Responsible for planning and performing all duties involving making the vessel ready for sea, carrying out all preventative maintenance and making all necessary repairs while underway.
+- Responsible for planning and performing all duties to make vessel ready for sea, carrying out all preventative maintenance and making all necessary repairs while underway.
 Shall be responsible for training and guiding other crew to operate various systems.

 - Proven team player and have a Can-Do attitude.